shreyansh770/Gramoday/README.md

 ## HOW TO GET STARTED
 1) npm install
-2) node start or nodemon server.js
+2) node server.js or nodemon server.js

 ## TO TEST
 1) npm test